Tap-Payments/goSellSDK-iOS/README.md

 <a name="session_cancel_callback"></a>
 ### Session Cancel Callback

 Notifies the receiver that payment/authorization was cancelled by user.
+Will be called in all modes.

 #### Declaration